GLOBAL MARKETS-Rethink on Trump hits dollar and world stocks

 LONDON, Jan 31 The U.S. dollar headed for its

-worst start to a year in over a decade on Tuesday, while world
+worst start to a year since 2008 on Tuesday while world stock

 Investors' hopes for a fiscal boost to the world's largest